Water temperature in Genève

 Minimum:

-As of now, in Genève, the water temperature is 58.2°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 2.4°F higher than the average recorded on this particular day in recent years.
+As of now, in Genève, the water temperature is 62.2°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is about the same as the average recorded on this particular day in recent years.
 The water temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent water temperature and forecast

 Daily water temperature in Genève